qlik-oss/core-website/docs/docs/services/qix-engine/apis/qix/introduction.md

 ### Session Time-to-Live

 It can be useful to be able to reconnect to an existing session even after the last connection to the session has been closed.
-Qlik Associative Container supports setting TTL on sessions which keeps them alive for the duration specified.
+Qlik Associative Engine supports setting TTL on sessions which keeps them alive for the duration specified.

 These command line switches can be used to control TTL: